-I Spilled on my Lenovo Chromebook!
-What do I do? – FireFly
+I Spilled On My Lenovo Chromebook!
+What Do I Do?

 The Answer… STAY CALM!

 Have you ever noticed a water drop symbol on the bottom of your Chromebook and wondered what it was?
 Turns out, it’s a simple solution to a very common problem: accidental spills.
 Instead of flooding and harming to internal components, with a spill drain, water can flow through the device and exit through the bottom without causing any damage.